Mets’ Alderson claims New York a deterrent in GM search

 He called concerns about Bryn’s position ”a red herring” and said he isn’t even telling his son who is under consideration.
 Alderson also said he believed his working relationship with Scott this season was strong and demonstrated the freedom an incoming GM would have.

-“Am I there to advise?
-Yes,” he said.
-“But if you look at my relationship with Zack over the last year, it was probably more of that oversight early, but as he got involved in the day to day operation, there was less and less and that.”
+”Am I there to advise?
+Yes,” he said. ”But if you look at my relationship with Zack over the last year, it was probably more of that oversight early, but as he got involved in the day-to-day operation, there was less and less of that.”

 Alderson said during the season he would wait for Scott’s legal issues to be resolved before acting on his employment, but with Scott scheduled for a December court date, the team fired him this month due to the uncertainty entering the offseason.